Treating cancer fatigue

 - Having some counselling

 Just about everyone needs support from someone else when they have cancer.
 You can get some support from family and friends, or doctors and nurses.
 But support from other people who've been through the same thing can make all the difference.
 Talking to other people in a support group can show you that you are not alone.
-It can confirm that fatigue is something many people with cancer have and that fatigue will lessen with time after a cancer has been successfully treated.
+It can confirm that fatigue is something many people with cancer have.

 If you have short term fatigue, caused by treatment you may be better off taking a little exercise than resting.